elastic/elasticsearch-net-example/README.md

 })
 ```

-if the sort order is downloads we do a descending sort on our downloadcount field.
+if the sort order is downloads we do a descending sort on our downloadCount field.

 If the sort order is most recently updated we need to a descending `nested sort` on `p.Versions.First().LastUpdated` because we mapped `Versions` as a nested object array in the previous module.